I LOST A PET!

 - COMPLETE a FOUND CAT report or a FOUND DOG report.

-- CHECK for ID tags and call any number you find.
+- CHECK animal for ID tags and call any numbers you find.

 - CHECK pet for License/ID tag.
 If pet has a QR code on the tag, hold your phone’s camera to the code but do not take a picture.
 A link will pop up on your phone.
 Follow it to the owner’s information.
 If pet has a metal tag, call VCAS at (805) 388-4341 and read us the License Tag number so we can contact the owner.

 - CREATE a FOUND ANIMAL flyer.
-You can save it as a digital file to post online.
-We also suggest printing 200 to post around the neighborhood.
+You can save it as a digital file to post elsewhere online.
+We also suggest printing flyers post around the neighborhood.

 - TAKE A WALK.
-Some dogs don’t travel far.
+Some dogs don’t travel far, especially if they are friendly to strangers.
 Ask people if they recognize the dog you’re walking.

 - Search for the pet on Facebook Missing Pet pages and post the pet’s photo with your contact information: